 San Francisco, CA – The California Division of Workers’ Compensation (DWC) recently announced that it has posted the 2021 Ethics Advisory Committee’s annual report on its website.
 T

-The Workers’ Compensation Ethics Advisory Committee is a state committee independent from DWC that is charged with reviewing and monitoring complaints of misconduct filed against workers’ compensation administrative law judges.
+The Workers’ Compensation Ethics Advisory Committee is a state committee independent from the DWC that is charged with reviewing and monitoring complaints of misconduct filed against workers’ compensation administrative law judges.

 The Ethics Advisory Committee is required to make a public report each year summarizing activities in the previous calendar year.